-Often associated with history books or period novels, syphilis is far from being a relic of the past.
+Often associated with history books or period novels, syphilis: Often associated with history books or period novels, syphilis is far from being a relic of the past.
 In Canada, it remains very present, and has seen a sharp increase in recent years.
-According to data from the Public Health Agency of Canada, the number of infectious syphilis cases nearly doubled between 2018 and 2023, rising from 6 371 à 12 135 cases.1.
+According to data from the Public Health Agency of Canada, the number of infectious syphilis cases nearly doubled between 2018 and 2023, rising from 6 371 to 12 135 cases.1.

 Understanding syphilis and its symptoms is an important step toward protecting your sexual health and reducing the risk of STIs.